In This Article

 While most homes come with open balconies, homeowners have the option to close the space.
 Study your surroundings before deciding.
 Keep in mind:

 2. Open balconies, on the other hand, can be exposed to noise from the surroundings that can cause irritation and be disruptive.
 Shamala says, “These spaces need to be designed carefully keeping weather conditions in mind.
 They collect more dust and require regular maintenance.
-Materials used in designing an open space should be water-proof and weatherproof.
+Materials used in open sit out design should be water-proof and weatherproof.
 It can be put to use as a coffee corner, a reading nook with a swing chair, a garden or even a play area for kids.”
 And depending on the size of the balcony, it can be all four!

 Step 3: Consider sunlight and wind